Duinrahaic/XSOverlayDocumentation/docs/Settings.md

 ***

+# Notifications
+!> _Notifications will **never** be visible unless an external application sends them to you, or unless you get an achievment.
+Please refer to the [Notifications API](NotificationsAPI) to understand more about Notifications!_

+>### Scale
+>Changes the overall scale of the notification popup.

+>### Offsets
+>Changes the offset of the notifcation popup from your head.

+>### Test Notification
+>Creates a test notification that lasts for 10 seconds on screen to allow for easy adjustments of the above options.

+***

 # Language
 !>_Allows you to select the language from the list of included language files.
 Language files can be added in `[XSOINSTALLDIRECTORY]/XSOverlay_Data/StreamingAssets/localization/`_